Jue Chen, Ph.D.

 Cells use certain membrane proteins to pump molecules in or out of cellular structures, moving them from areas of low concentration to high concentration.
 Chen studies ABC transporters, a class of membrane transporters that power themselves using a form of chemical energy known as ATP.
 She investigates these proteins’ role in normal cellular processes and in disease, including drug resistance and cystic fibrosis.

 Scientists have identified about 2,000 ATP-binding cassette (ABC) transporters found in all types of cells; 48 of these occur in human cells.
-These proteins play a role in many important cellular processes, pumping an array of molecules—from nutrients to toxins and cellular building material—through the membrane bilayer.
-Because this molecular cargo is moving from low to high concentration, the transporter protein consumes energy.
+These proteins function in many important cellular processes, pumping an array of molecules—from nutrients to toxins and cellular building material—through the membrane bilayer.
+Because this cargo moves from low to high concentration, the transporter protein consumes energy.

 Chen’s interests have recently shifted to ABC transporters involved in the immune system and disease.
-For example, her lab now focuses on an ABC transporter known as P-glycoprotein.
+Her work on two such transporters, P-glycoprotein and MRP1, has led to new insights into a mechanism by which some cancer cells mount resistance to chemotherapy.
 Discovered in the 1970s, P-glycoprotein recognizes an array of structurally related compounds and pumps them out of the cell.
 It plays a Jekyll-and-Hyde role in human health: When the cell in question is cancerous and the compounds are therapies targeting some aspect of the cell’s internal machinery, P-glycoprotein’s action reduces the effectiveness of chemotherapy.
 But, by doing essentially the same thing, P-glycoprotein also helps maintain the integrity of the blood–brain barrier by keeping certain types of molecules from entering the central nervous system.

 However, this latter function can create problems for drugs that need to get into the central nervous system.
 Using x-ray crystallography, Chen’s lab resolved the structure of P-glycoprotein and continues to study how it works.

-In other recent work, her lab has resolved long sought-after molecular structures for the cystic fibrosis transmembrane conductance regulator (CFTR), mutations that can give rise to the genetic disorder cystic fibrosis.
+Most recently, her lab has resolved long sought-after molecular structures for the cystic fibrosis transmembrane conductance regulator (CFTR), which is mutated in people with cystic fibrosis.
 This work revealed why CFTR is the only ABC transporter to function as a channel, and offered new insight as to how it opens and closes.
 Chen and her colleagues have also explored how mutations interfere with CFTR to cause disease.
+Her research has revealed the mechanism by which new drugs that effectively treat this disease work, and it also suggests paths to develop better therapeutics.

 Chen’s goal is to continue to combine structural and functional work to reveal the molecular mechanisms of these multidrug transporters and CFTR, with an eye toward developing new, improved therapies for a variety of disorders, including cancer and cystic fibrosis.